Chase Briscoe: Personal life

 Briscoe's father Kevin and grandfather Richard are both involved in sprint car racing, Kevin being a former Truck Series driver and a five-time track champion at Tri-State Speedway and Bloomington Speedway, while Richard has worked as a car owner for drivers like Rich Vogler and Dave Blaney.
 He met and became friends with fellow driver Christopher Bell on iRacing.

 Briscoe is an active user of Reddit and frequently interacts with fans on the NASCAR subreddit.

 He is married to his wife Marissa.
 They were expecting their first child in 2020, but Marissa suffered a miscarriage in May of that year.
-Almost a year later on March 25, 2021, Marissa announced on Twitter that she was pregnant with a boy.
-On October 2, 2021, Marissa gave birth to their son, Brooks Briscoe.
+Almost a year later, on March 25, 2021, Marissa announced on Twitter that she was pregnant with a boy.
+On October 2, 2021, Marissa gave birth to their son.
+On October 8, 2024, Marissa gave birth to the couple's second and third children, boy/girl twins.